Hehe people: Society

-Hehe rebellion
+Hehe wars

 The Wahehe were expanding towards the north and east at the same time the Germans were building stations along the central caravan route between the coast and Tabora.
 Those groups recognizing and accepting German supremacy (showing the German flag) were then brutally attacked, looted, and otherwise destroyed.
 After futile German attempts to negotiate with them, an expedition was sent out under the leadership of commander Emil von Zelewski.